amunkharel/Dominos/README.md

 However, 7 and 7 dominos each will be given by boneyard to player's tray.
 Boneyard will be used later in the game to draw dominos if needed <br>

-3) Computer Player- Computer player has a tray where he stores dominos.
+3) Computer Player- Computer player has a tray where it stores dominos.
 It can select a valid move and play itself. <br>

 4) Computer Tray- Computer Tray has dominos for computer and it can draw from boneyard if needed <br>

-5) ConsoleGame- Console Game class is where console game is play from start to finish.
+5) ConsoleGame- Console Game class is where console game is played from start to finish.
 It uses all other classes to play the game and take it to completion <br>

 6) Domino- Domino has a left and a right node. <br>